tonyketcham/jetstream/README.md

 The goal for this project would be the ability to link your project's Tailwind config file to pull in your declared color assets/palette.

-Perhaps a future application of the plugin could reach beyond color to help designers craft a congruent design system for better development handoff.
+Perhaps a future application of the plugin could enable an isomorphic system for better development handoff.

 ## 🛠️ Functions
 ### Generate color assets